 “The idea is that somebody posts something online about another person or a business that is unflattering, where there’s a pretty good chance that the content is not at all illegal; in fact, it is protected and lawful speech,” Bridy says.
 “What happens is, as a kind of intimidation tactic or as a way to try to get the speaker to back down or to remove that content, the person will file a defamation or libel lawsuit.
 The point of those lawsuits is not to litigate a legitimate claim of defamation, but to suppress lawful or undesirable speech.”

-Talk-show host John Oliver, of “Last Week Tonight,” experienced this recently, in , the CEO of coal-mining company Murray Energy.
+Talk-show host John Oliver, of “Last Week Tonight,” experienced this recently, in an episode about Bob Murray, the CEO of coal-mining company Murray Energy.
 Murray’s lawyers issued Oliver’s a “cease and desist” letter, even before the episode aired.
 After the episode aired, Murray’s lawyers sued HBO and John Oliver for airing information that Murray considered “defaming and demeaning” yet showed that Murray stands against protections for his coal miners.
 Murray may not make his SLAPP stick, though Oliver will certainly make his slapstick.

 There are a few laws against these SLAPP suits, a.k.a. anti-SLAPP suits.
 The real problem is that we don’t have a federal anti-SLAPP law.
 Bridy explains that libel and defamation suits are brought to the state, not the federal government.
 But it’s necessary to empower journalists and citizen journalists to forge links to misdeeds without fear of legal retribution.